Hydepwns/zmin/docs/PUBLISHING.md

 # Publishing Guide for zmin

-This document outlines the publishing strategy and setup for distributing zmin across multiple package managers and platforms.
+This document outlines the publishing strategy and setup for distributing zmin - the world's fastest JSON minifier with 5+ GB/s throughput - across multiple package managers and platforms.

 ## Package Managers